SadmiB/Computer_Pointer_Controller/README.md

 ## Results

-We notice the models with low precisions generally tend to give better latency, but it still difficult to give an exact measures as the time spent depend of the performance of the machine used in that given that when running the application.
+We notice the models with low precisions generally tend to give better ineference time, but it still difficult to give an exact measures as the time spent depend of the performance of the machine used in that given time when running the application.
 Also we notice that there isn't a big difference between the same model with different precisions.

 The models with low precisions are more lightweight than the models with high precisons, so this makes the exexution of the network more fast.

-As the above collected results shows that the models with low precisons take much time to load than models with higher precisons with a difference that could reach 0.1 ms.
+As the above collected results shows that the models with low precisons take much time for loading than models with higher precisions with a difference that could reach 0.1 ms.

+As we can see, using low precision models may affect the accuracy thus missing some useful information that affects the expected results by the application, in addition the gain in inference time is not that big.

 ## Stand Out Suggestions
-Coming...

-### Async Inference
-If you have used Async Inference in your code, benchmark the results and explain its effects on power and performance of your project.

 ### Edge Cases

-The application is designed to handle an input video with multiple persons and will still function as expected, the application is getting the information from all the persons and it uses the gaze of the first person to mouve the mouse.
+The application is designed to handle an input video with multiple persons and will still function as expected, the application is getting the information from all the persons and it uses the gaze of the first person to mouve the mouse. which makes the code resusable and esnures the good functioning of this application.

-The application is also designed for robust and safe failing, even if some detections are missed in frames, this will not cause an issue, but it keeps going untill the end. so even if there is an issue caused by lighting, it won't cause the application for working.
+The application is also designed for robust and safe failing, even if some detections are missed in frames, this will not cause an issue, but it keeps going untill the end. so even if there is an issue caused by lighting, it won't stop the application for working.